 The Company filed an application with the SEC to register the Preferred Shares under the provisions of the Securities Regulation Code of the Philippines (Republic Act No. 8799 or the "SRC") and its implementing regulations (the "SRC Rules").
-The SEC is expected to issue an order rendering the Registration Statement filed by the Company effective and a corresponding permit to offer securities for sale covering the Preferred Shares.
+[The SEC is expected to issue an order rendering the Registration Statement filed by the Company effective and a corresponding permit to offer securities for sale covering the Preferred Shares.]

-An application to list the Preferred Shares has been filed with the PSE and has been approved by the Board of Directors of the PSE on 29 May 2019.
+An application to list the Preferred Shares has been filed with the PSE and has been approved by the Board of Directors of the PSE on [•].
 The PSE assumes no responsibility for the correctness of any statements made or opinions expressed in this Prospectus.
 The PSE makes no representation as to its completeness and expressly disclaims any liability whatsoever for any loss arising from reliance on the entire or any part of the Prospectus.
+The listing of the Preferred Shares is subject to the approval of the Board of Directors of the PSE.
 Such approval for listing is permissive only and does not constitute a recommendation or endorsement of the Preferred Shares by the PSE.